Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Present Location: Middle Temple Hall, east window.
 London England

-Orientation: originally faced south
+Orientation: originally faced south.

 Size: unknown